CVS: Do It With Options (NYSE:CVS)

 Discussion

-So basically for an investment of $5480, I have built a position that can gain me a probable upside profit of ~$29,380 and a maximum loss of ~$7500 in a period of about 18 months.
+So basically for an investment of $5480, I have built a position that can gain me a probable upside profit of ~$25000 (assuming stock goes to $92.50) and a maximum loss of ~$12980 ($7500 + $5480 initial investment, if the stock falls below $55) in a period of about 18 months.
 My assumption being that this is sufficient time for the stock to revert a good distance to fair value.
 This case study demonstrates that value investing principles (buying stocks at less than intrinsic value) can be practiced with stock options for a small cash investment.
 Options provide a lot of leverage for our ideas.
 Of course, leverage works both ways and we can lose a lot of money, so it is always wise to purchase some insurance (which we did by buying puts) in case the trade goes against us as the recent COVID-19 downdraft has demonstrated.
 Markets are known to take an escalator up but an elevator down.

 Caveats